netdata/netdata/collectors/freeipmi.plugin/README.md

 Netdata has a [freeipmi](https://www.gnu.org/software/freeipmi/) plugin.

-> FreeIPMI provides in-band and out-of-band IPMI software based on the IPMI v1.5/2.0 specification.
+> FreeIPMI provides in-band and out-of-band Intelligent Platform Management Interface (IPMI) software based on the IPMI v1.5/2.0 specification.
 The IPMI specification defines a set of interfaces for platform management and is implemented by a number vendors for system management.
 The features of IPMI that most users will be interested in are sensor monitoring, system event monitoring, power control, and serial-over-LAN (SOL).

 ## Compile `freeipmi.plugin`